 The text must include the sections below:

 A Patients and Methods section detailing inclusion criteria and study design to ensure reproducibility of the research.
+In the last part of Mehods section, the "Ethical Approval" section should clearly mention the Ethical Considerations of the paper & its Ethical Approval Code & the source of approval.

 This section should outline the outcome and findings of the study.